-We test the following data stores by using the UDSM to send requests from its workload generator using the key-value interface:
+We test the following data stores by using the UDSM to send requests from its workload generator using the keyvalue interface:

-• A file system on the client node accessed via standard Java method calls.

-- A MySQL database [23] running on the client node accessed via JDBC. - A commercial cloud data store provided by a major cloud computing company (referred to as Cloud Store 1). - A second commercial cloud data store provided by a major cloud computing company (referred to as Cloud Store 2). - A Redis instance running on the client node accessed via the Jedis client [24].
+- A file system on the client node accessed via standard Java method calls. - A MySQL database [31] running on the client node accessed via JDBC. - A commercial cloud data store provided by a major cloud computing company (referred to as Cloud Store 1). - A second commercial cloud data store provided by a major cloud computing company (referred to as Cloud Store 2). - A Redis instance running on the client node accessed via the Jedis client [32].

-The Redis instance also acts as a remote process cache for the other data stores.
-A Guava cache [9] acts as an in-process cache for each data store.
-The performance numbers were all obtained using the common key-value interface which the UDSM implements for each data store.
+The Redis instance also acts as a remote process cache.
+A Guava cache [9] acts as an in-process cache.

-A 2.70GHz Intel i7-3740QM processor with 16 GB of RAM running a 64-bit version of Windows 7 Professional was used for running the UDSM and enhanced data store clients.
-The performance graphs use log-log plots because both the x-axis (data size in bytes) and y-axis (time in milliseconds) values span a wide magnitude of numbers.
+Our enhanced clients and UDSM run on a 2.70GHz Intel i7-3740QM processor with 16 GB of RAM running a 64-bit version of Windows 7 Professional.
+Several of the performance graphs use log-log plots because both the xaxis (data size in bytes) and y-axis (time in milliseconds) values span a wide magnitude of numbers.
 Experiments were run multiple times.
-Each data point is averaged over 4 runs of the same experiment.
-Data from files in a file system were stored and retrieved from different data stores to generate the performance numbers.
+Data points are averaged over 4 runs of the same experiment.
 We did not find significant correlations between the types of data read and written and data store read and write latencies.
 There was often considerable variability in the read and write latency for the experimental runs using the same parameters.

-Figure 9 shows the average time to read data as a function of data size.
+Figure 16 shows the average time to read data as a function of data size.
 Cloud Store 1 and 2 show the highest latencies because they are cloud data stores geographically distant from the client.
 By contrast, the other data stores run on the same machine as the client.
 Another factor that could adversely affect performance for the cloud data stores, particularly in the case of Cloud Store 1, is that the requests coming from our UDSM might be competing for server resources with computing tasks from other cloud users.
 This may be one of the reasons why Cloud Store 1 exhibited more variability in read latencies than any of the other data stores.
 Significant variability in cloud storage performance has been observed by others as well [2].
 The performance numbers we observed for Cloud Store 1 and 2 are not atypical for cloud data stores, which is a key reason why techniques like client-side caching are essential for improving performance.